 In accordance with ASC 805, upon the purchase of Prolieve, the Company recognized a contingent consideration obligation as part of the consideration transferred in exchange for the acquired business.
 The initial measurement of the contingent consideration obligation was based on its estimated fair value.
 The contingent consideration obligation has been remeasured to fair value at each reporting date and will continue to be remeasured until the contingency is resolved.
 The changes in fair value are recognized in earnings.
-The obligation outstanding totaled \$1,031,179 and \$1,172,654 as of March 31, 2015 and 2014.
+The contingent consideration obligation outstanding totaled \$758,953 and \$1,031,179 as of March 31, 2016 and 2015, respectively.